i

 • Crisis in finance – as a result of the politicisation of UN contributions and decline in common commitment for a global world order that holds human rights as one of its pillars.
 In addition to the fact that for years not all member States have paid their contributions in full and on time, this year several States have reduced significantly or withdrawn entirely their financial support across a number of key bodies and agencies.

-• lacked transparency
+• lacked transparency,

 What do we want?

 We recognise the urgent need for substantive, long-term reform of the UN system in order for it to adequately respond to a world facing multiple acute crises.
 Decisions should improve the effectiveness, reach, and responsiveness of UN human rights mechanisms, and should not focus solely on efficiency and cost-cutting.
 As real as the financial crisis facing us all might be, UN80 deliberations must ensure that decisions for reform are in line with the expectations, needs and demands of human rights defenders, victims and survivors.
+On 21 July 2025, ISHR and 16 civil society partners sent to the UN Secretary General and the High Commissioner for Human Rights a joint letter regarding the UN80 Initiative with a set of principles, criteria and concrete proposals that should guide the reform process.

 First, we want the process to be based on certain principles: